xhubio/nanook-website/docs/modules/model.md

 # TodoMeta

 The meta data of a test case.
-These data depends on the kind of table.
+This data depends on the kind of table.

 ## Properties

   - fieldName
-    The name of the field in the table
+    The name of the field in the table.

   - tableName
-    The table this todo comes from
+    The table this todo comes from.

   - tableType
-    The table type of the table this todo comes from
+    The table type of the table this todo comes from.

   - testcaseName
-    The name of the test case this todo comes from
+    The name of the test case this todo comes from.

   - meta
     The meta data itself.
-Depends from which table the data comes from
+Depends from which table the data comes from.

 # TodoGenerator